-This paper has also highlighted the need to consider the important reinforcement detailing provisions incorporated into the 2018 revision of AS 3600 to address the issue of resilience against the expected risk of earthquake events in our major built up areas, and in particular those relating to structural integrity reinforcement and fitments.
+This paper has highlighted the need to consider the revised reinforcement detailing provisions incorporated into the 2018 revision of AS 3600 to address the issue of resilience against earthquake loading, and in particular those relating to structural integrity reinforcement and fitments.
+While there is limited guidance on what constitutes resilient design, providing at least the minimum reinforcement detailing in AS 3600 will ensure sufficient ductilty of the structure to provide the important life safety in seismic events and minimise disruption to the community and associated social costs.